Module 4: Deploying to OpenShift (Optional)

 Demonstrate complete legacy-to-cloud transformation

-Exercise 1: Containerize the modernized application
+Exercise 1: Setup the Sandbox

 -